raphaelbruno/position-classification/README.md

 After teaching the software, you get in "Predict Mode", in this mode, the software make some guesses based on mouse position and painting the spots.

+You can try it in this link https://editor.p5js.org/RaphaelBruno/sketches/5ERczCVoR

 ![preview](preview.png)

 ## Libraries